filinils/FrontEndSeries/docs/index.md

 # FrontEndSeries

+## Introduction

+This repo will hold all assignments as well as excersice files, start projects and examples.
+It is completly open to all contributers so consider this as a playground and feel free to improve or create new files.
+The level of complexity is up the editors.

 ## Session 1 -- node and task management

 As a first step in this course we will go trough task management and the basics of handling javascript projects in node.